jeralyntrose-glitch/InnerVerse/replit.md

 # Overview

 InnerVerse is a FastAPI-based PDF Q&A application designed for intelligent knowledge retrieval.
 It enables users to upload PDFs, transcribe audio and YouTube videos into searchable documents, and generate reports.
 The system leverages chunking, embedding, and storage in Pinecone, using OpenAI's GPT models for query answering.
 It also includes features for API usage monitoring, cost tracking, and rate limiting, providing an intuitive document interaction experience.
-The project aims to deliver a professional chat interface, inspired by platforms like Claude.ai, with robust features for conversation management, persistent history, and PWA capabilities.
+The project delivers a professional Claude.ai-inspired chat interface with Phase 4 UX polish, featuring markdown rendering, professional color scheme, animated typing indicators, and full mobile optimization.

 # User Preferences